PX4/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

 1. Open a command prompt:
    - Press the Windows **Start** key.
    - Type `cmd` and press **Enter** to open the prompt.
-1. To access the WSL shell, execute the command:
+1. To start WSL and access the WSL shell, execute the command:
    ```
    wsl
    ```